 - The emphasis on Mixed Martial Arts is on the term “mixed”, meaning fighters who are successful in MMA have undertaken training in multiple disciplines.
 They include Jiu Jitsu, karate, kickboxing, taekwondo, judo, and sambo.
-On the other hand, Jiu Jitsu is one technique that focuses on control and defense skills when on the ground.
+On the other hand, self-defense lessons like Jiu Jitsu focus on control and defense skills, especially when on the ground.

 - A kimono or uniform with a rash guard is the classic wear for Jiu Jitsu.
 The typical wear for MMA is shorts for training in some of the techniques and regular athletic wear for self-defense.